 3) Which Interface Will You Be Comfortable With?

 A camera eyepiece microscope can be connected to computers via USB 2.0, USB 3.0, or firewire.
 It is important to figure out whether your computer has matching sockets or can be upgraded.
-Only a high-efficiency computer will be compatible to cope up with imaging tasks.
+Only a high-efficiency computer will be compatible to cope with imaging tasks.

 If you need live camera images frequently for teaching or discussions that need to be projected directly on a screen, your ideal choice would be a camera with an HDMI connection.
 They are easy to connect to monitors.
 Also, look out for cameras with high fps to play the live images smoothly.

 Some people do not want to be bothered to connect to a computer every time they are using a digital eyepiece for the microscope.
-They opt for the cameras with an sd card slot to keep the images saved.
+They opt for cameras with an sd card slot to keep the images saved.

 4) What Technical Details to Look for in a Camera Chip?

 Is fast frame rate (CMOS) what you are looking for or high sensitivity (CCD)?
 CMOS (complementary metal-oxide-semiconductor) and CCD (charge-coupled device) are the two terms commonly heard while looking out for chips in microscopy cameras.
 They have their own advantages and disadvantages.
 In the past, CMOS sensors were not a frequent choice as they failed to efficiently convert the incoming light into electrical signals.
-So, people moved on to CCD sensors, which worked excellently for low light applications.
+So, people moved on to CCD sensors, which worked excellently for low-light applications.
 However, it was soon realized that CMOS chips allowed a higher frame rate, making them perfect for live images.

-The wide variety of choices with complex, interrelated key elements often tend to baffle the consumers.
+The wide variety of choices with complex, interrelated key elements often tends to baffle consumers.
 It is best to base the decision on the requirements for your microscopic observation.
 The ever-advancing technology serves higher image quality and appropriate image processing that has enabled researchers to break through the traditional limitations of microscopic imaging and discover the unknown.